zio/zio/docs/reference/architecture/architecture-of-a-zio-application.md

 The above examples are just for demonstration purposes.
 In real-world applications, depending on the nature of the problem to reach a better performance it may be better to control the level of parallelism instead of using unbounded parallelism.
 :::

+Another factor that helps us to achieve high throughput is the fact that we may have high workloads for some periods.
+In such cases, we can benefit from buffering the incoming requests instead of rejecting them and trying to process them later.
+We can use [`Queue`](../concurrency/queue.md) for this purpose or the [`ZStream#buffer` operator](../stream/zstream/operations.md#buffering).

 To learn more about ZIO Streams, please refer to the [ZIO Streams](../stream/index.md) section.

 ----------